iTwin/bis-schemas/Domains/2-DisciplinePhysical/StructuralPhysical/StructuralPhysical.remarks.md

 ### Beam

 A `Beam` is generally a horizontal, or almost horizontal, structural member intended to endure loads primarily by resisting bending.
-It can also be considered as an architectural element.

 Classification of `Beam` instances can be achieved via instances of `BeamType`. `Beam`s must be contained in `PhysicalModel`s